 Technology is an integral part of today’s life.
 The “Personal Internet of Things” has become reality and consists of connected devices such as smartwatches, smartphones and smart glasses.
 These are communication interfaces that will become increasingly more advanced over time.

-These changes of progressive digitization through connected SmartDevices is also an interesting and promising field for the production economics.
-Interconnected machines, robots, tools and humans create cyber-physical-systems (CPS) and have the potential to significantly accelerate the product lifecycle.
+The changes of progressive digitization through connected Smart devices are also an interesting and promising field of research for the production economics.
+Interconnected machines, robots, tools, and humans create cyber-physical systems (CPS) and have the potential to significantly accelerate the product lifecycle management.
 Humans will operate within those systems as flexible problem solvers and intelligent decision makers.
-However, an ever-growing number of connected devices and advanced sensors within the “Industrial Internet of Things” create huge amounts of data which must be understood and managed by the decision maker.
-Therefore, the communication with the CPS must be easy, intuitive and efficient.
+However, an ever-growing number of connected devices and advanced sensors within the “Industrial Internet of Things” create enormous amounts of data, which must be understood and managed by the decision makers.
+Therefore, the communication with the CPS needs to be easy, intuitive, and efficient.

-The goal of iKPT 4.0 is to develop and investigate new ways of interaction with complex data of the “Industrial Internet of Things” in order to shorten production times and be able to flexibly react to problems and changes in the production chain as well as be able to dynamically create different variants of a product (custom-made manufacturing).
-In this context, novel technologies are used in order to create new multi-modal interaction paradigms which allows for much faster and easier perception of complex data and much more intuitive interaction for managing those data.
+The goal of iKPT 4.0 is to develop and investigate new ways of interaction with complex data of the “Industrial Internet of Things” in order to shorten production times and be able to flexibly react to problems and changes in the production chain as well as to dynamically create different variants of a product (custom-made manufacturing).
+In this context, novel technologies are used in order to create new multi-modal interaction paradigms that allows for much faster and easier perception of complex data and much more intuitive interaction for managing those data.

 All parts will be processed in similar steps:

-- Empathize: Come in contact with a specific working environment/field
+- empathize: come in contact with a specific working environment/field,

 - define/analyze: analyze the empathize phase and define problems,

 - ideate: create ideas to solve the problems with suitable methods (e.g. co-design workshops),

 These steps must be individualized for each project part.
 Moreover, adaptable solutions will be approached through iterative processes.